nttdg-adm/copilot-new/TypeScript/inheritance_in_typescript.md

 JavaScript uses prototypal inheritance, not classical inheritance like Java or C#.
 ES6 introduces the class syntax that is simply the syntactic sugar of the prototypal inheritance.
 TypeScript supports inheritance like ES6.
 To inherit a class, you use the extends keyword.
 Using GitHub Copilot, we can learn Inheritance concept with example.
 When we ask GitHub Copilot by writing comment as `What is Inheritance in TypeScript?`, it will give you description as well as example to understand the concept.
 ### Example
-This example shows different types declaration in typeScript.

 ##### Input Code
 ```TypeScript